adobe-platform/porter/docs/detailed_design/container-config.md

 `dst_env_file.kms_arn` is optionally configurable as an extra layer of protection.

-Regardless of the use of SSE-KMS, porter does its own encryption of secrets in transit, and separates the lock (encrypted payload in S3) from the key (hex- encoded 256 bit key in a CloudFormation parameter).
+Regardless of the use of SSE-KMS, porter does its own encryption of secrets in transit, and separates the lock (encrypted payload in S3) from the key (hex-encoded 256 bit key in a CloudFormation parameter).
 Under this scheme both services would need to be compromised.

 Obviously if the build box where secrets were first accessed, or the EC2 host